Zhiznevski/nodejs2025Q2-service/README.md

 ## Writing logs to files

+- logs are located in files inside volumes

 - Check logs in Docker Desktop -> volumes -> nodejs2025q2-service_app-logs -> app.log and error.log

 - Or use command -